Kloudations/Kloudations/README.md

 Wanna know a quick summary of me?
 Well, my pronouns are She/Her preferably, but They/Them's okay.
 Close people call me Kitt and Kittkat's my special name.
 I'm a furry, and I admire Pokemon!

+I'm just some goofy ahh person trying to make friend, yet not at the same time.
+I have **tons of friends** and every once in a while,I lose oen for that reason.
+I'm sorry if Im hesitant on talking to you if you wanted to be a friend!

 I dislike copying/taking hard inspo.
 Vice versa as well.
 But if I end up having a similar morph/skin similar to any of yours, varying on mood, then I could change its design.
 No harm done.

 Video game fandom interests (most of which I don't really know a lot about)